abradaric/abradaric.github.io/r1d1_rpi_essentials.md

 ```
 Read [here](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) about finding out Pi's IP address. _Nmap_ is very simple to use.

 In case you didn't bother with adding _ssh_ and *wpa_supplicant.conf* files to the _boot_ partition, that's ok.
 It just means that you'll have to _at least once_ connect some cables to the Pi.
 If that's what you want to do, not a big deal..
+Also, some people report problems with that approach.
+If _ssh_ doesn't work for you, do it all manually.

 Connect keyboard to USB, monitor to HDMI, and power to.. power.
 Login with username _pi_, password _raspberry_.
 Type:
 ```